GinYoshida/Udacity_CarND_P3_Behavior_Learning/writeup_report.md

  If |(Moving average of steering angle with 5 rows)| > |steering angle|, apply moving average.
 Another case is opposite way.

  Also, reduction of 0 angle data was implemented during import training data.
+ With changing how much 0 angle delete, this characterize the vehicle behaviro.
+For instance, no reduction of 0 angle data, the vehicle tends to go straight in corner but keep more center part of road in straight part.
  (In model.py: Line 35~37)

  Histogram of original steering data is shown as below.